gene-git/wg_tool/README.rst

    Modify existing user:profile(s).
 Use with *-dnsrch*, *-dnslin*, and *upd* Can apply to all users/profiles via the *-all* option.

+ * (*-pfxlen_4, --prefixlen_4*)

+   User profiles now get IP Addresses(es) from each server network.
+Each address is a block with cidr prefixlen_4.
+Defaults to 32 which means 1 IP address. e.g. if set to 30 then would get a block of 4 x.x.x.x/30

+ * (*-pfxlen_5, --prefixlen_5*)

+   Similar to --prefixlen_4 but for ipv6.
+Default is 128

  * (*upd, --upd_endpoint*)